pommevilla/quarto-render/README.md

 # A Github Action to Render Quarto Documents

-This repository stores the `quarto-render` [GitHub Actions](https://github.com/features/actions) for use with [Quarto](https://quarto.org/) projects.
+This repository stores the `quarto-render` [GitHub Action](https://github.com/features/actions) for use with [Quarto](https://quarto.org/) projects.
 This action will call `quarto render` on the root directory of the repo.
-It also has example workflows for some common uses, typically centered around web publishing.
+It also has example workflows for some common uses centered around web publishing.

 ## Examples